-Prerequisites: MTH 109, ACT math score of 25 or higher, SAT math score of 1150 or higher, or Instructor Consent
+Prerequisites: MTH 109, ACT math score of 25 or higher, SAT math score of 620 or higher, or successful completion of Precalculus with a grade of B or above.

 MTH 141 - Calculus II

 4 Credits In this course students develop a deeper understanding of calculus and its applications.
 Topics include applications of the definite integral, techniques of integration, improper integrals, Taylor polynomials, sequence and series, functions of several variables, partial derivatives, and multiple integrals.